AnthonyJS/crazy-cards/README.md

 - Accessibility

-  Add the moment, card selection on the results page can only be done using mouse / touch.
-I would like to add keyboard controls to this.
+  At the moment, card selection on the results page can only be done using mouse / touch.
+I would like to add keyboard controls to this to make the UI accessible to more users.

 - Internationalisation (i18n)

-  At the moment, all of the text is hardcoded to English and GBP.
+  All of the text is hardcoded to English and GBP.
 It would be good to plug in [React-Intl](https://github.com/formatjs/react-intl) to allow for other languages, currencies and numeric formatting.